HydraViT: Stacking Heads for a Scalable ViT: Evaluation

 For the next experiment, we train \name and the baselines introduced at the beginning of this section for 300 epochs, once from scratch and once with DeiT-tiny as an initial checkpoint.
 While all of these baselines reduce the embedding dimension, the difference is they reduce it in different parts of the model.
 We choose 10 subnetworks for each model, setting the embedding dimension from 192 to 768 with steps of 64 in between.
 These steps correspond to having from 3 to 12 attention heads, with steps of 1 in between.
 While \name supports up to 12 subnetworks, we choose to exclude the two smallest ones, as their accuracy drops too much.

-Table \ref{tab:baselines} shows how each baseline compares to \name relative to their RAM usage, GMACs, model parameters, and throughput when training from scratch and when starting with a pre-trained DeiT-tiny checkpoint.
-Figure \ref{fig:all_acc_pretrained_GMACS_throughput} and Figure \ref{fig:RAM_acc_pretrained} show the results of all subnetworks when starting with a pre-trained DeiT-tiny checkpoint.
+Table~\ref{tab:baselines} shows how each baseline compares to \name relative to their RAM usage, GMACs, model parameters, and throughput when training from scratch and when starting with a pre-trained DeiT-tiny checkpoint.
+Figure~\ref{fig:all_acc_pretrained_GMACS_throughput} and Figure~\ref{fig:RAM_acc_pretrained} show the results of all subnetworks when starting with a pre-trained DeiT-tiny checkpoint.
 Besides \name, only SortedNet can run with less than 150 MB of RAM while achieving on average 0.3 to 0.7 p.p. worse accuracy than \name.
 The other baselines, which have a more limited range of subnetworks, achieve a better accuracy when running at higher embedding dimensions.
 The limited range, however, has the downside of not having smaller subnetworks for devices with fewer resources.
 And if we limit \name to a similar range as MatFormer, training on 9 to 12 heads, we show that \name reaches the overall highest accuracy at 82.25\% compared to MatFormer's 82.04\%.
 We also notice that \name cannot reach the exact same performance as the three DeiT models.
 This is because training for 10 subnetworks with a shared classifier for only 300 epochs has its toll on the overall performance.
 One option is to train longer, which we demonstrated for \name with 3 subnetworks in Section \ref{sec:eval_tsb}.
 We repeat the same here and train \name for 800 epochs, showing that even with 10 subnetworks, we can still achieve near-similar performance as the three different DeiT models.
-This is while having another 7 subnetworks with similar accuracy per resource trade-off points in between.
-See Table \ref{tab:baselines_appendix} in Appendix \ref{sec:appendix_baselines} for detailed results of each subnetwork for every baseline.
+This is while having another 7 subnetworks with similar accuracy per resource trade-off points in between. \review{One caveat, however, is that when training from scratch, \name struggles to get a good accuracy at 3 heads.
+This is most likely due to a sampling bias as the subnetworks with one and two heads are not included in training and due to training hyperparameters as they differ when training DeiT-tiny compared to DeiT-base.} For detailed results, e.g., each subnetwork for every baseline, See Table~\ref{tab:baselines_appendix} in Appendix~\ref{sec:appendix_baselines}.

 In summary, \name achieves, on average, better accuracy than its baselines except for MatFormer within its limited scalability range.
 However, we show that training \name on a similar scalability range outperforms MatFormer.